marcusoftnet/marcusoftnet.github.io/_posts/2006-11-02-snow-in-sweden.md

 <div>

-Today, and most of all yestday was the first snowstorm of the winter in the Stockholm-area.
+Today, and most of all yesterday was the first snowstorm of the winter in the Stockholm-area.

 </div>

 <div>